hanno-meister/synalinks/docs/Deployment/Building a REST API.md

 In this tutorial, we will focus only on the backend of your application.

 For the purpose of this tutorial, we will skip authentification.
-There is different ways of handling it, but the most easy one is using JWT tokens combined with Google Oauth.
 But because is is higly dependent on your business usecase/frontend, we will not handle it here.

 ### Project Structure